KernelGamut32/terraform-fundamentals-public/exercises/03/README.md

  ```

  * Terraform will execute another plan, and then ask you if you would like to apply the changes
- * type "yes" to approve, then let it do its magic
+ * Type "yes" to approve, then let it do its magic
- * your output should look like the following:
+ * Your output should look like the following:

  ```
 An execution plan has been generated and is shown below.